CSCI-4830-002-2014/deploy-1/README.md

 https://learn.sparkfun.com/tutorials/data-types-in-arduino

 ## What amount of RAM is embedded on the arduino board?
 (2 pts)
-Flash Memory	32 KB (ATmega328) of which 0.5 KB used by bootloader SRAM	2 KB (ATmega328)
+The ATmega328 has 32 KB (with 0.5 KB used for the bootloader).
-EEPROM	1 KB (ATmega328)
-http://arduino.cc/en/Main/arduinoBoardUno
+It also has 2 KB of SRAM and 1 KB of EEPROM http://arduino.cc/en/Main/arduinoBoardUno

 ## What is the maximum bit representation you can get from data using analogRead()?
 (2 pts)